 - 1.1.
 Children are any people who have not yet reached their 18th birthday; a 16-year-old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger. - 1.2.
 Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm. - 1.3.
 Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years. - 1.4.
 Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another. - 1.5.
-Safeguarding is the action we take to promote the welfare of children and protect them from harm - protecting children from maltreatment; - preventing impairment of children's mental or physical health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+Safeguarding is the action we take to promote the welfare of children and protect them from harm - providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental or physical health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.